DataDog/integrations-core/ambari/README.md

 ### Service Checks

-If service status collection is enabled with `collect_service_status` this integration will collect the status of each installed service with the following mapping found in `common.py`
+If service status collection is enabled with `collect_service_status` this integration collects the status of each installed service with the following mapping found in `common.py`

 ### Events